CFOM (AM): History

-Originally, the station operated on 1340 AM, broadcasting at only 250 watts.
+Originally, the station operated on 1340 AM, broadcasting with 250 watts.
 This effectively limited its coverage area to Quebec City itself, and even there it was barely listenable.
 In 1967, three years after it was recalled CFOM, the station was allowed to move to 1350 AM and boost its power to 1,000 watts.
 Even with increased power, the station continued to bleed money.

 In 1972, in hopes of getting more revenue, CFOM cut CBC programming to the network-mandated minimum.
 The rest of the day was taken up by Top 40 hits.
 Subsequent ratings and commercial financial returns for the station improved as French listeners now tuned in to hear popular English language music.
 However, in 1974, the Canadian Radio-television and Telecommunications Commission ordered the station to go back to carrying CBC programming full-time.

 Rather than comply with the CRTC order, owner Norman Lucas tried to put the station up for sale.
 The request was denied, and Lucas took the station off the air at 5 p.m. on August 8, 1975.
 Earlier, Lucas said that the various Canadian broadcast regulators had put CFOM in an impossible position.
 CFOM had long had a special mandate to serve Quebec City's anglophones.
 However, the CBC either would not or could not open its own station there, all but forcing CFOM to fulfill its mandate by affiliating with CBC.

 Shortly before, disk jockey Al MacKay gave a special farewell message in English and French, followed by its final song, the 1975 "The Way We Were" / "Try to Remember" medley by Gladys Knight & the Pips.
 At the time of the station's demise, 110,000 listeners tuned in on a regular basis—decent numbers considering Quebec City's high francophone population.

 However, the silence proved to be brief.
 Just hours later, it returned as a CBC-owned rebroadcaster of CBM in Montreal.
 The CBC had been licensed to open CBVE-FM as a CBM rebroadcaster, but it was not due to go on the air until the spring of 1976.
 The CBC thus persuaded Lucas to sell it the CFOM license in order to ensure an interim source for CBC programming until CBVE-FM could be launched.
 No privately owned anglophone station has signed on in Quebec City since CFOM's demise.

-The call letters are now assigned to an unrelated francophone station, CFOM-FM.
+The callsign is now assigned to an unrelated francophone station, CFOM-FM.